 Tendo is Yamagata's land of fruit, home to vast orchards producing cherries and pears and one of the prefectures premier hot spring resorts.
 It's also famous for the Japanese chess game called shogi.

 Tendo is accessible by train.

-Take the Ou Line towards Shinjo from Yamagata station, stopping at Tendominami and walk 15 minutes from there.
+Take the Ou Line towards Shinjo from Yamagata Station, stopping at Tendominami and walk 15 minutes from there.